GSA/fpki-guides/pages/fpki_pki.md

 ## What is Public Key Infrastructure (PKI)?
-PKI provides for public-key encryption and digital signature services. <!-- This paragraph needs a more complete, concise definion of PKI.
+PKI provides for public key encryption and digital signature services. <!-- This paragraph needs a more complete, concise definion of PKI.
 The most important factor appears to be "encryption" since it appears first...?
 Will a program manager understand what "digital signature services" entail? --> It is implemented through specific policies, processes, server platforms, software, and workstations.
-This "system" is used to administer public key certificates and public-private "key pairs," including the ability to issue, maintain, and revoke public key certificates.
+This "system" is used to administer public key certificates and public-private "key pairs" and includes services that issue, maintain, and revoke public key certificates.

 PKI uses public key (PK) cryptography, which uses public and private key pairs to encrypt and decrypt data.
-Public keys may be disseminated widely; however, a corresponding private key is known only to the owner (senders and receivers).
-The sender uses a private key to encrypt unprotected information (i.e., transform plaintext to ciphertext).
-The receiver uses a corresponding private key to either: (a) transform the ciphertext back into plaintext, (b) verify the sender’s identity, or (c) verify the data’s integrity, or some combination of these options. <!-- Doesn't say how the data is encrypted, decrypted, etc. -->
+Public keys may be disseminated widely; however, a private key is known only to the owner (senders and receivers).
+A sender uses a private key to encrypt unprotected information (i.e., transform plaintext to ciphertext).
+A receiver uses a corresponding private key to either: (a) transform the ciphertext back into plaintext, (b) verify the sender’s identity, or (c) verify the data’s integrity, or some combination of these options. <!-- Doesn't say how the data is encrypted, decrypted, etc. -->

 ![Example of Public Key Infrastructure]({{site.baseurl}}/img/PKI-image1.jpg){:style="float:center"}

 ## Why Use PKI?
-PKI is "high assurance," which means that **Relying Parties** <!-- Need to define "Relying Party." --> can have a high degree of confidence in its security and results.
+PKI is "high assurance," which means that **Relying Parties** <!-- Need to define "Relying Party." --> can have a high degree of confidence in its ability to secure data.
 For example, PKI provides much stronger authentication method than a userID and password.
 As a result, PKI helps organizations meet their security, business, and compliance needs.<!-- "compliance" relates to what? -->

 |Benefit| Description|
 |-------|------------|